-Cusbmers can enjoy awide range of 100% Scottish beef, lamb and pork, as well as an extensive range of fresh fruit and vegetables, bread and cakes, and drilled and week long!
+Customers can enjoy a wide range of 100% Scottish beef, lamb and pork, as well as an extensive range of fresh fruit and vegetables, bread and cakes, and chilled and frozen products.

-However, it's not just our own brand products that are a success at Iidl, we also offer our customers some of Scotland's biggest brands at trademark Iidl prices.
+products that are a success at Lidl, we also offer our customers some of Scotland's biggest brands at trademark Lid prices.

 Every week we offer an array of outstanding promotions on some of the nation's favourite brands.
-Offers also include our 'Pick of the week', where we offer a variety fresh fruit and veg at reduced prices, all
+Offers also include our 'Pick of the week', where we offer a variety fresh fruit and veg at reduced prices, all week long!